gervasioartur/walletwise-api/docs/useCases/authentication/confirmPasswordRecovery/confirmPasswordRecovery.md

-# Feature: User password recovery
+# Feature: Confirm password recovery

 As a user,
 I want to be able to confirm password recovery